-Vedic meditation leads to a 0.4 (significant) to 0.8 (very large and significant) improvement in intellectual performance metrics such as fluid intelligence, mental efficiency, practical intelligence and creativity.1
+Vedic meditation leads to a 0.4 (significant) to 0.8 (very large and significant) improvement in intellectual performance metrics such as fluid intelligence, mental efficiency, practical intelligence and creativity.

 Vedic meditation also improves ‘field independence’.
-This is associated with greater clarity of thought, improved memory, greater organisation of the mind, greater ability to assimilate and structure experience and increased creative expression.2
+This results in greater clarity of thought, improved memory, greater organisation of the mind, greater ability to assimilate and structure experience and increased creative expression.

 Greater levels of a deeply held sense of positivity are one of the hallmarks of this technique.

-Research on Vedic meditation has shown that practise of this technique within organisations can significantly increase job satisfaction, performance and job productivity, improved relations with supervisors and co-workers, reduce job worry and tension and improve decision making capability.
-These benefits have been found in employees across every level of an organisation.3
+Research on Vedic meditation has shown that practice of this technique within organisations can significantly increase job satisfaction, performance and job productivity, improved relations with supervisors and co-workers, reduce job worry and tension and improve decision making capability.
+These benefits have been found in employees across every level of an organisation.

 David, Digital Marketing, Manchester